compTAG/student-resources/how-tos/onboarding.md

       create one.
 To the README, please add your contact information.
     * In your personal repo, open the journal and update it for this week.
 You will use this journal to keep a log of what you are working on each week.
       (If you would prefer to break it up by day, feel free!)
+This journal is mostly for you, but also helpful for advising.
+Two general rules for it:
+        - On days we meet, please add a list of accomplishments to the meeting day's agenda.
+        - Have the most recent day on top, so that's the firs thing I see when I open the document.

 3. [CITI Training](http://www.montana.edu/orc/training/citi/index.html) for IRB.
     You will